Nanjing Road

 Nanjing Road (南京路 (Nánjīng Lù); Shanghainese: Noecin Lu) is a road in Shanghai, the eastern part of which is the main shopping district of Shanghai.
 It is one of the world's busiest shopping streets, along with Fifth Avenue, Oxford Street, Orchard Road, Takeshita Street and the Champs-Élysées.
-The street is named after the city of Nanjing, capital of Jiangsu province neighbouring Shanghai, and the former national capital of the Republic of China.
+The street is named after Nanjing, capital of Jiangsu province and the former capital of the Republic of China.
 Today's Nanjing Road comprises two sections, Nanjing Road East and Nanjing Road West.

-In some contexts, "Nanjing Road" refers only to what was pre-1945 Nanjing Road, today's Nanjing Road East, which is largely pedestrianised.
-Before the adoption of the pinyin romanisation in the 1950s, its name was rendered as Nanking Road in English.
+In some contexts, "Nanjing Road" refers only to what was pre-1945 Nanjing Road, then rendered as Nanking Road in English.
 The former Nanking Road lay entirely within the Shanghai International Settlement.
 Today's Nanjing Road West was formerly Bubbling Well Road, an extra-settlement road built by concession authorities outside the concession proper.
 The two roads met on the northern edge of the Shanghai Race Club.

 Location

 Nanjing Road is located in the city center, running in a west–east direction.
 Its eastern section is in Huangpu District and extends from The Bund west to People's Square.
 The western section begins at People's Square and continues westward towards Jing'an District.